 Groucho-associated genes tend to be associated with multiple, small clustered peaks

 Groucho binding regions are associated with a smaller number of genes (Fig. 2-d//A), due to the tendency of Groucho to localize to multiple regions around its potential targets.
-Half of all Grouch-associated genes have two or more Groucho peaks in relative proximity (Fig. 2-d//B).
+Half of all Groucho-associated genes have two or more Groucho peaks in relative proximity (Fig. 2-d//B).
 These peaks have median widths in the 500 – 700 bp range, indicative of point source peak, as commonly seen for sequence-specific transcription factors, rather than the broad peaks typical of polymeric factors or histone marks.
 However, at all three timepoints, the distribution of peak widths exhibits a prominent tail of much wider peaks in the 1.5 to 2.5 kb range.
 This indicates that, consistent with previously proposed models of Groucho binding, it may be capable of spreading over relatively large regions of the genome, but this does not appear to be a common mode of chromatin association.
-Average Grouch peak widths slightly increase at later timepoints, though whether this is indicative of a time-dependent change in the way Groucho interacts with chromatin, or slight differences in library composition, is unclear.
+Average Groucho peak widths slightly increase at later timepoints, though whether this is indicative of a time-dependent change in the way Groucho interacts with chromatin, or slight differences in library composition, is unclear.

 Groucho binding is enriched in promoter regions within 500bp of transcription start sites (Fig. 2-e//A).
-Regions further upstream (20 kb to 2 kb) are depleted for Gro occupancy, and intermediate range regions (2 kb to 500 bp) show neither depletion or enrichment.
+Regions further upstream (20 kb to 2 kb) are depleted for Gro occupancy, and intermediate range regions (2 kb to 500 bp) show neither depletion nor enrichment.
 Binding within introns and 5’ UTRs is enriched.
 This pattern of occupancy is at odds with the traditional view that Groucho is primarily a long-range corepressor {Dubnicoff, 1997 #2366} {Barolo, 1997 #2365}, capable of repressing genes several kilobases away from its recruitment site, though it has also been shown to be capable of short-range repression through recruitment by additional transcription factors, such as knirps {Payankaulam, 2009 #2955}.
 Our data indicates that it preferentially associates near TSSs and within genes.
 Groucho sites exhibit a strong preference for binding within genes, with approximately 50% of peaks occurring within gene bodies across all timepoints (Fig. 2-e//B).
 A small fraction of binding overlaps start sites (3 – 10%), and intergenic binding is nearly evenly split between binding upstream and downstream of the nearest feature.
 Due to the complexity of enhancer-gene interactions, it is difficult to assign these intergenic binding sites accurately to a regulatory target, if such a target even exists for each peak.

 Within gene bodies, Groucho exhibits a strong preference for binding within introns and UTRs, and is depleted for exon binding when compared to input (Fig. 2-g//A).
 Between 60 and 80% of all binding within genes occurs within introns, dependent on timepoint.
 Of all Groucho intronic binding sites, 40% fall within the first intron.
 This represents a more than 2-fold enrichment of binding preference for these introns, and is consistent with the observation that the first introns of Drosophila genes tend to be longer, more conserved, and more sensitive to mutation than subsequent introns {Bradnam, 2008 #3034}.